Core Ultra 7 265HX vs Ryzen 9 7900

 So, is Ryzen 9 7900 better than Core Ultra 7 265HX?

 Yes.
-Ryzen 9 7900 is the better overall CPU here.
-You are getting a 14.1% average FPS lead across 50 shared CPU game tests in our data and 3.3% better Geekbench multi-core, which makes it the stronger all-around choice.
+Ryzen 9 7900 is the better all-around CPU here.
+It gives you a 14.1% average FPS lead across 50 shared CPU game tests in our data and 3.3% better Geekbench multi-core, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 9 7900 is the better pick here.
+If gaming is the priority, Ryzen 9 7900 is the better pick.
 According to our tests, it delivers 14.1% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 9 7900 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 9 7900 is the stronger fit.
 You are getting 3.3% better Geekbench multi-core, backed by 12 cores and 24 threads.
-It also carries the larger cache pool with 113.3% larger total L3 cache (64 MB vs 30 MB).
+It also has the larger cache pool with 113.3% larger total L3 cache (64 MB vs 30 MB).

 Which one is the smarter buy today, not just the cheaper CPU?